markcocker/influxdb-query-to-entity/README.md

 4. Click CALL SERVICE.
 See [Developer Tools](docs/DeveloperTools.png) screenshot.

-5. Check the sensor in Developer Tools → SERVICES by clicking `STATES`.
-See [Developer Tools - States](docs/DeveloperTools-States.png) screenshot.
+5. Check the sensor in Developer Tools → SERVICES by clicking `STATES` and search for the name of the sensor.
+See [Developer Tools - States](docs/DeveloperTools-States.png) screenshot an example of the query results in the sensor.

 You can now automate running the query from Configuration > Automations, Node Red and elsewhere.